"Why is your mom angry at you?"

 Well, as we know the sentence in English is "Why is your mom angry at you" then, when you are going to translate it to Spanish, you have five options, you can use five pronouns, three of them are in singular and the other two are in Prural. ***(Vos; Tú, Usted (formal) - singular) & (Ustedes; Vosotros - Plural)

-Here are the four translations, with the five pronouns.
+Here are the five translations, with the five pronouns.

 1- ¿Por qué tu mamá está enojada con vos?